outlandnish/ext-f1-tv/README.md

 ### There's no touch controls for my Google Home!
 What gives?
 These haven't been implemented yet.
 It might be there in a future release!

+## Contributions
+This code is super quick and dirty / proof of concept level.
+It's ugly but gets the job done.
+Wanna make it better?
+Feel free to send in a PR!

+## Donations
+I built this extension for fun to learn more about building browser extensions.
+That said, it did take a bit of time (and a teeny bit of money).
+If you found it helpful, I'd appreciate any donations!
+You can contribute [here](https://paypal.me/nishanth)